 You don’t have to walk around on eggshells.
 You are not reading a script.
 If you think you may have said something wrong, don’t worry.
 Don’t beat yourself up about it.
 Everyone is just doing their best.
 It’s normal life.
 Everything will get easier when you know each other better.
-The most important thing is to build up trust and feel generally at ease with each other.

-Pub and other social get-togethers
+Beer garden and other social get-togethers

+We also arrange meeting up to play table tennis, table football – or real football!
+We have lots of social get-togethers – parties and barbecues.
+We will let you know what we are up to in advance through our mailing list.
 We also get together regularly for walks in London parks, music gigs, film nights, supper clubs, barbecues, climbing, football.
 Just let us know what you are interested in – everyone is welcome.

 We have lots of useful contacts in London.
 Let us know what you are interested in and we may be able to help you.